 - Start by setting up growing trays inside the greenhouse.
-These trays should be 8 inches deep and between 6 and 8 inches long.
-Fill the trays with about 6 inches of compost, peat moss, and mushroom spores.
+These trays should be eight inches deep and between six to eight inches long.

 - Cover the trays with newspaper to keep it moist and dark until the whitish mycelium appears on the surface of the compost.